Pamperito74/luna-qr/.github/ISSUE_TEMPLATE/task_be.md

 ---
-name: 📋 Task FE
+name: 📋 Backend
-about: Create a new project task
+about: Create a new BE task
-title: "Task FE "
+title: "Title"
-labels: frontend, task, todo
+labels: backend, task, todo
 assignees: ''
 ---